 Royal Caribbean’s Allure of the Seas is currently a hot topic amongst the UK cruise community.
-Renowned for being the largest cruise ship in the world, holding almost 5,402 passengers on each voyage, Royal Caribbean recently announced that this magnificent ship would be leaving her home of Port Everglades, Florida to begin voyages throughout Europe during 2020.
+Royal Caribbean recently announced that Allure of the Seas would be leaving her home of Port Everglades, Florida to begin voyages throughout Europe during 2020.
 Offering 7 night itineraries around the Mediterranean, Allure of the Seas is set to reinvent European cruise travel, providing more choice, more luxury, and more on board amenities than ever before.

 However, for UK passengers, the arrival of Allure of the Seas makes choosing a cruise somewhat more complex.
 For those who regularly sail from the UK on European ships such as those operated by P&O Cruises or Fred Olsen, for example, both of which focus at times on a more intimate atmosphere, it can be difficult to know whether ‘big ship’ cruising is for you.
 Looking at couples, families, and solo travellers, here’s what each demographic can expect from a sailing aboard Royal Caribbean’s Allure of the Seas: